loicortola/nodemcu-espress/samples/json-api/README.md

 # Sample simple-api

-This sample serves all endpoints in the routes/ folder, and returns application/json results with CJSON.
+This sample serves all endpoints in the routes/ folder, and returns application/json results parsed along with CJSON.

 **N.B.: You need to have a NodeMCU built with the CJSON module for this sample to work.**